H.R. 1529: Access Technology Affordability Act of 2025

 What H.R.
 1529 actually does.

-Blindness-access technology gets a refundable tax credit
+Blind access tech earns a refundable tax credit

 Who benefits from H.R.
 1529?

-Blind people buying access technology for everyday life
+Blind adults buying their own access technology

 Who is affected by H.R.
 1529?

-Blind taxpayers with tech costs above the cap
+Blind taxpayers with costs above the cap

-IRS refund processing and tax prep systems
+IRS refund and tax-prep systems

 HR1529 Legislative Journey